OrchaHax/horion-red/README.md

-# Heroin Red
+# Horion Red
-Heroin Red is a Bedcock Edition internal cheat injected directly into the bloodstream using a syringe
+Horion Red is a Bedrock Edition internal cheat